 The Olympians follow generations, epochs later.
 And they are all subject to her domain.
 Even Zeus cannot fully escape it.

-That Greek women in classical Athens were excluded from formal political power, lacked legal independence is historically secure.
-But reading that social reality back into the mythic imagination as a total index of value risks flattening the symbolic, the cultural register.
-Greek society may have constrained women politically, yet myth makes female sexuality cosmically foundational.
+That Greek women in classical Athens were excluded from formal political power and lacked legal independence is historically secure.
+But to read that social reality as a total index of value is to mistake political form for symbolic order.
+Greek society constrained women within the polis; Greek myth situates female sexuality at the foundation of the cosmos.

 Wherever men and women meet, wherever alliances are sealed, betrayals conceived, lineages begun, or cities undone by private longings, she is present.
-She does not command; she inclines.
-She does not decree; she insinuates.
-She is the reminder that beneath every structure lies an undercurrent, the soft turbulence that no law can fully still.
+She does not command; she insinuates.
+She is the reminder that beneath every structure lies an undercurrent.
 Echoes of sea-birth.

 Zeus’ infidelity births heroes.
 Paris’ lust launches the greatest war Greece knows.
 Hippomenes catches the fleetest runner.
 Aphrodite is rarely named explicitly, but her domain, her whisperings start the action.

-Homer reframes Hesiod.
+Homer reframes Hesiod and suggests Aphrodite is a daughter of Zeus by Dione.
 Homer has her behave like a younger Olympian, allows a mortal to wound her.
 She withdraws to the company of the gods.
 Zeus receives her not with outrage but with a certain weary amusement, as though reminding her that war is not her domain.
 It is a curious scene: the ancient force of attraction, older than kingship, treated as though she were a daughter who has strayed into unsuitable company.

 But something deeper is disclosed.